kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

+= 2.2.4 =
+* Solve AMP error: "The attribute 'video-title' may not appear in tag 'a'."

 = 2.2.3 =
 * Don't show video link if preview image isn't loaded yet.
 * Wait with displaying preview image until initial resize of video is done.